gradle/native-platform/readme.md

 ### File systems

 * Watch for changes to a directory.
+Implementation is currently limited to watching on a single directory.
 * Get and set UNIX file mode.
 * Create and read symbolic links.
 * Determine file type.